mariahcoleno/ImageAnnotationToolV2/bounding_box_annotation/README.md

      - `python3 -m venv venv`
      - `source venv/bin/activate`
 4. Install dependencies (if not already): `pip install -r requirements.txt`
-5. Use existing images from `..image_annotation/images/` (shared directory):
+5. Prepare the shared images directory
-   - Ensure images are in `../image_annotation/images/` (e.g., from image_annotation setup).
+   Ensure images are available in the shared directory `../image_annotation/images/` (relative to `bounding_box_annotation/`).
-   - Or add new images to shared directory:
+   - If images already exist: If you’ve set up the `image_annotation` tool and placed images in `../image_annotation/images/`, you can use those.
+   - If adding new images: Copy your own images (e.g. from ~/Downloads/, ~/Pictures/, or a dataset like Kaggle's "Cats vs Dogs") to the shared directory with these command$
      - `mkdir -p ../image_annotation/images/` (if doesn't already exist)
      - `cp /path/to/your/images/*.jpg ../image_annotation/images/`
-6. Return to the bounding_box_annotation directory: cd bounding_box_annotation/ (from the root of your cloned repository)
+     -**Note**: See "Option 1" for tips on finding your image path.
+6. Verify Your Location:
+   Ensure you’re in bounding_box_annotation/ (e.g., ~/Documents/AnnotationProject/bounding_box_annotation/).
+If not, return to it: `cd bounding_box_annotation/`.

 ### Run the Tool (Both Options):
 1. `python setup_db.py` to initialize the database.